nickmachairas/doctorate/docs/2-database/fhwa_dfltd.inc.rst

-..
-TODO: rephrase this paragraph

-Data included in the database was obtained from a large number of sources.
-These sources primarily included conference proceedings, journal articles, and engineering reports.
-Native digital data for the various in situ and load tests was generally not available for these sources.
-Therefore, the LDOEP data including subsurface explorations, dynamic testing, and load test data (force, displacement, force distribution, and load transfer) is digitized from these publications.
-There may be some slight variation between the original publication and the digitized values included in the database.
+The records included in DFLTD v.2 were obtained from a large number of sources which included conference proceedings, journal articles, and engineering reports.
+The original data for these load tests was generally not available.
+Therefore, the LDOEP data including subsurface explorations, dynamic testing, and load test data (force, displacement, force distribution, and load transfer) was digitized from these publications.

 .. figure:: figures/fhwa_pile_length_distribution.png